 Clear Water Discharge Ordinance – Clearwater Discharge Inspection Form

-On October 1, 2002, a new ordinance governing discharges into the sewer system became effective that impacts all new construction, changes of ownership and changes of account responsibilities.
-Read all about the Ordinance.
+On October 1, 2002, a new ordinance that governs discharges into the sewer system became effective.
+It impacts all new construction, changes of ownership, and changes of account responsibilities.
+Read all about that Ordinance here.

 What is an Ordinance?

 Everyone wants to live in a clean environment.
 The government passes laws to control pollution and help keep the environment clean.
 These laws help industry, individuals, and the District do their part to maintain a clean environment.
 In turn, the District’s Board passes laws called ordinances to help its users also obey the laws passed by the federal and state governments.

 The Rock River Water Reclamation District plant is designed to treat only polluted water.
 It is illegal for anyone to discharge clear water into the sanitary sewer.
 Property owners should be sure they do not have clear water emptying into the sanitary sewer.
 Clear water includes:

 - Storm water